finnge/finngedrath.me/README.md

-# finnge.github.io
+# Finn Nils Gedrath

-Homepage on github
+To be continued